Latinos in Heritage Conservation: Locating Equity & Social Justice in Historic Preservation

 She will emphasize the importance of alliance building across communities to create a vision for a future of historic preservation that connects to multiple campaigns for social justice, and present recent projects that demonstrate how Latino communities have mobilized to defend and preserve memory, ritual, and identity in physical places, focusing on how grassroots preservation justice organizing has activated communities in San Antonio, TX in support of more inclusive historic preservation policies and practices.

-Please join us for a reception outside of the auditorium from 5:00-6:00 p.m. as we continue to celebrate the 30th anniversary of the HISP Program.
+Please join us for a reception outside Room 1111 from 5:00-6:00 p.m. as we continue to celebrate the 30th anniversary of the HISP Program.
 Lecture to follow in the auditorium.
 Open to the public, no tickets required!

 Thursday, February 21st, 12:00-1:30 p.m., Dean’s Conference Room, Architecture Bldg.